Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: Discussion

-For initial usage guidelines, we recommend the following setup for \xifu-like or \xrism-Resolve-like spectra: five rounds of inference with 50,000 simulations per round (doubling this for the first round), a 64-dimensional latent space obtained using a compact auto-encoder with one intermediate layer (containing half as many units as spectral bins), and an additional 100,000–500,000 simulations for importance sampling correction.
+For initial usage guidelines, we recommend the following setup for \xifu-like or \xrism-Resolve-like spectra: without checking whether the sampling efficiency has reached an acceptable threshold, five rounds of inference with 50,000 simulations per round (doubling this for the first round), a 64-dimensional latent space obtained using a compact auto-encoder with one intermediate layer (containing half as many units as spectral bins), and an additional 100,000–500,000 simulations for importance sampling correction (for typical sampling efficiencies).
 This conservative setup has proven effective for even the most complex models tested, enabling the generation of exact posteriors in well under one hour per observation when using a \likelihoodemulator\ for the most challenging case.
 For spectra with lower spectral resolution or less complex models, the number of simulations per round could potentially be reduced by a factor of 10 (5,000), although the time required to generate simulations becomes a minor component of the total runtime.
 More tests on real data will be required to refine these guidelines.

-Insufficient simulations or poor training of the neural density estimator will become evident during the importance sampling correction phase.
+Insufficient simulations or poor training of the neural density estimator will become evident during the importance sampling correction phase, leading to low sampling efficiencies.
 In such cases, the posterior distributions will exhibit broad, diffuse, and irregular shapes with poorly defined peaks (see Appendix \ref{Appendix C}).
 The contours in the pairwise correlation plots will be spread out and less elliptical.
 These characteristics are evidence that the inference process has not converged to a well-constrained solution, leaving the parameter space poorly resolved.
 When this occurs, increasing the training sample size, followed, if necessary, by additional inference rounds is the logical next step.
 As a sanity check, one should also verify that the validation loss has reached a stable minimum (see Figure \ref{fig:test-case-I-training-history}) and shows no signs of substantial overfitting.